-The global beer market was worth US$ 606 Billion in 2019.
+The global beer market reached a value of US$ 623.2 Billion in 2020.
 Beer is an alcoholic beverage that is widely consumed around the world.
 It is mostly produced by fermenting cereal grains, water and yeast for a set period.
 Often, ingredients like herbs and fruits are also used to add a specific flavor and fragrance to the drink.
 The alcohol content in beer generally ranges from less than 3% to 40% by volume (ABV), depending on the style and recipe of the formulation.
 If consumed in moderation, beer is known to prevent diseases related to the heart and circulatory system, including atherosclerosis, angina, stroke and heart attack.

 Breakup by Product Type: